| Title: | Progress Bar for Parallel Tasks |

 update()

-Update the progress bar by calling utils::setTxtProgressBar()
+Update the progress bar by calling utils::setTxtProgressBar().

 BasicBar$update(current)

-The position the progress bar should be at (e.g., 30 out of 100), usually the index in a loop.
+currentThe position the progress bar should be at (e.g., 30 out of 100), usually the index in a loop.

 terminate()

-Terminate the progress bar by calling base::close()
+Terminate the progress bar by calling base::close() on the

-private field .bar
+private field .bar.

 BasicBar$terminate()